-This is made more obvious by the use of a vibrant golden color palette for the couch – where a lot of people have had to primarily work from for quite some time now.
+This theme or sentiment is made more obvious by the use of a vibrant golden color palette for the couch – a place a lot of us have had to work from during the pandemic.
 This main scene stands out further given that the rest of the background, which is presumably the person’s living room, is done in monochrome purple with undeniable minimalism.

 The main subject of this piece is also undoubtedly a person of color, which is befitting not only because of the protests for human rights that have made their way across the world and coincided with the pandemic, but also because this contest is held during Black History Month.

-Finally, the bright color palette emanating from the main subject further enforces the optimistic mood of the piece, while also adding an element of creativity and imagination that is indicative of what the Inkscape software was designed to help designers harness.
-This sort of “imagination/creativity” bubble is outlined by paths and nodes, and frames the main Inkscape 1.1 logo, bringing the entire theme together around Inkscape.
+Finally, the bright color palette emanating from the main subject further enforces the optimistic mood of the piece.
+It also adds an element of creativity and imagination, two key things the Inkscape software was designed to help artists harness.
+This sort of “imagination/creativity” bubble is outlined by paths and nodes, and frames the main Inkscape 1.1 logo to bring the entire theme together around Inkscape.

 Inkscape Funtastic by Muhamad Farlly

-“Inkscape Funtastic” by Muhammed Farlly was an early front-runner in the Inkscape 1.1 About Screen contest, and for good reason.
-In his entry, Farlly makes use of flat vector elements while still providing plenty of depth and perspective for a colorful, adorable scene of a papa bird fishing with a little chick (at least that’s how I perceived it).
+“Inkscape Funtastic” by Muhammed Farlly was an early front-runner in the Inkscape 1.1 About Screen Contest, and for good reason.
+In his entry, Farlly makes use of flat vector elements while still providing plenty of depth and perspective for a colorful, adorable scene of a bird fishing with its little frog companion.

 There are tons of small pieces of detail throughout the piece that give it an extra layer of creativity.
-For example, the egg-shaped islands the birds are sitting on have small ripples of water around the based where the land meets the water, as does the fishing line plopped just offshore.
-The basket next to the papa bird has a couple fish in it, and the bird is flanked by fantastical mushrooms and other colorful vegetation.
-And there’s of course a shark’s fin fast-approaching in the background, though this doesn’t phase the happy birds (or maybe they are just unsuspecting).
+For example, the egg-shaped islands the animals are sitting on have small ripples of water around the base where the land meets the water, as does the fishing line plopped just offshore.
+The basket next to the bird has a couple fish in it, and the bird is flanked by fantastical mushrooms and other colorful vegetation.
+And there’s of course a shark’s fin fast-approaching in the background, though this doesn’t phase the fishing friends (or maybe they are just unsuspecting).

 The seemingly simple gradient shading throughout this artwork is wonderfully done, giving all the “flat” objects in the piece quite a bit of dimension.
 As a result, Farlly pulls off the hard task of placing 2D characters convincingly in a 3D world, having them interact with rounded objects (like the island they’re sat on) that are also positioned in perspective in the foreground, midground, or background of the piece.